Thank you for reading our post, please rate this article at the end.

 Summary

 RecPro makes an RV black water tank.
 It is also suitable for campers and trailers.
-Its capacity is forty-four and a half gallons.
+Its capacity is 44.5 gallons.
 It is currently one of Amazon’s highest-rated RV black water tanks.

 The tank, priced at $179.95, has a uniform thickness and is more reliable and durable than other molded tanks.
 This model is much better than thermoformed tanks.

-RecPro has adhered to the standards stipulated by the International Association of Plumbing and Mechanical Officials and the Canadian Standards Association to make this tank twenty-five inches wide, sixty-three inches long, and just over nine inches high.
+RecPro has adhered to the standards stipulated by the International Association of Plumbing and Mechanical Officials and the Canadian Standards Association in designing this tank, which measures 25 inches wide, 63 inches long, and just over 9 inches high.

 RV Black Water Tank Guide